 On the Effective Date, and pursuant to the terms of the Liquidating Trust Agreement, the Liquidating Trust will be created with all of the Liquidating Trust Assets transferred to the Liquidating Trust.
-Nothing in the Plan, including the implementation of the Liquidating Trust or the actions of the Liquidating Trustee, shall alter, terminate or otherwise adversely affect either the Not-for-Profit Status or the Tax-Exempt Status of the Post-Effective Date SVCMC.
+Nothing in the Plan, including the implementation of the Liquidating Trust or the actions of the Liquidating Trustee, shall alter, terminate or otherwise adversely affect the Not-for-Profit Status of the Post-Effective Date SVCMC.
 The sole purpose of the Liquidating Trust is to liquidate and distribute the Liquidating Trust Assets, in accordance with applicable Treasury Regulations.